michaelerule/ssm/README.md

 # SSM: Bayesian learning and inference for state space models _with multiple neural populations_
-**This is an adaptation of the main package designed for fitting models with multiple, known, populations of neurons.**
+**This adaptation of the main ssm package is designed for fitting models with multiple, known, populations of neurons.**

 # Examples

 Let's say we want to fit a Poisson linear dynamical systems (PLDS) model to neurons coming from 2 known populations.
-We need to first set the number of latent variables (D) for each population, and make a vector of the number of neurons in each population.
+We need to first set the number of latent variables (D) for each population and make a vector of the number of neurons in each population.
 ```
 D_pop1=3
 D_pop2=3